~ Coming this September! ~

 For Pre-K and K children

-After three years of development and pilot testing with PreK and K teachers, we are excited to present the A Song a Day curriculum!
-The easy-to-follow lessons stimulate excitement and joy for both children and adults (see testimonials below).
+After three years of development and testing with PreK/K children and their teachers, we are excited to present A Song A Day!
+The 50 short, easy-to-follow lessons are fun for children and adults (see testimonials below).

-The 50 fun, short lessons are carefully sequenced to ensure that children develop auditory processing, auditory memory, phonological awareness, and beat syncronization—all correlated with proficient reading later on.
+The lessons are carefully sequenced to ensure that children develop auditory processing, auditory memory, phonological awareness, and beat syncronization—all correlated with proficient reading later on.

 How to Use